-The membership of the Farm Credit System Audit Committee at December 31, 2018 is as follows:
+The membership of the Farm Credit System Audit Committee at December 31, 2019 is as follows:

-Timothy Clayton, 64, is from Plymouth, Minnesota.
-Mr. Clayton is an outside member of the Committee and serves as chairman of the Committee.
-He is a Principal of the management consulting firm Emerging Capital, LLC and previously served as Chief Financial Officer of Tile Shop Holdings, Inc., which is a retail ceramic and stone tile business.
+Timothy Clayton, 65, chairman, is from Plymouth, Minnesota.
+Mr. Clayton is an outside member of the Committee.
+He is a Principal of Emerging Capital, LLC, a management consulting and business advisory firm.
 He previously served as an Appointed Director on the AgriBank, FCB Board of Directors from 2005 through 2013.
 The Funding Corporation board has designated Mr. Clayton as an Audit Committee financial expert.
 Mr. Clayton became a member of the Audit Committee in September 2013 and his term expires in 2020.

-Maureen Corcoran, 61, is from Chestnut Hill, Massachusetts, and is a retired Executive Vice President of the State Street Corporation.
+Maureen Corcoran, 62, vice chair, is from Chestnut Hill, Massachusetts, and is a retired Executive Vice President of the State Street Corporation.
 Ms. Corcoran serves on the board of the Funding Corporation and as Chair of the Funding Corporation Audit Committee.
-Ms. Corcoran became a member of the Audit Committee in 2014 and her term expires in 2019.
+Ms. Corcoran became a member of the Audit Committee in 2014 and her term expires in 2020.